Casa del Tapao / House of the Man’s Coat

 Casa del Tapao Legends

 Casa del Tapao is shrouded in legend and mystery.
 No one is sure exactly what went on behind the walls of this home.
+We can only speculate.

 It is said that the condemned prisoners arriving here from Mexico stayed in this house and always left covering their faces so they could not be identified.